Find Trade Colleges

 Wenatchee, WA

-Wenatchee Valley College came in at #6 in this year’s edition of the Best Value Mechanic & Repair Technologies Associate Degree Schools in Washington ranking.
-Located in the small city of Wenatchee, WVC is a public college with a small student population.
+Wenatchee Valley College landed the #6 spot in the 2023 rankings for the best value associate degree mechanic & repair technologies programs.
+Located in the city of Wenatchee, WVC is a public college with a small student population.

 WVC undergraduate students pay an average of $4,968 in in-state tuition and fees each year.